3DiVi/face-sdk/doc/en/development/gpu_usage.md

 | 9v300  | 7ms    | 260ms  |
 | 9v30   | 3ms    | 30ms  |

+See the timing characteristics of GPU-based face detection in the [Face detection](/doc/en/development/face_capturing.md#gpu) section.

 _**Note**: the NVIDIA GeForce GTX 1080 Ti and Intel Core i7 were used for the speed test._